MOSDEV82/iota-seed-recovery-from-ledger/README.md

 For your own security, disable the network connection to your computer!
 But you are able to check the tool from MuXxer and mine short script.
 I just add the first line in the requirements.txt, because it was needed.

+Diclaimer: All what you do is your OWN RISK!
+I don't pay for loosing your token or OTHER assets, stored with your ledger mnemonics!
+Use an virtual machine without network connection during entering your mnemonics!!!